These are the stories of Peter K. Wensleydale,

 realization that there is no such thing.

 “Who are you?”
 Anna Wensleydale asked her husband, Peter, as the two of them enjoyed a drink together on the small terrace of their top floor apartment in the so-called fashionable, northwest section of Washington, DC.
-It was early evening of a spring day more than three decades ago.
+It was early evening of a spring day in the early 1970s.

 “Who am I?”
 Peter retorted, lightly.
 “What kind of a question is that?”